“You should take a daily probiotic…”

 - Finally, within each species are various strains.
 For example acidophilus DDS-1.

-Now, let’s put this into perspective with probiotic supplements.
-Most commercial products do not contain entire phyla or even genera.
+To put this in perspective, most commercial probiotic supplements do not contain entire phyla or even genera.
 Many will contain an entire species, but not all species.
 Some don’t even contain an entire species, just a few strains.
+This is hugely important, because it is not enough to simply supplement with beneficial bacteria.
+You need a wide range of species and strains for optimal health.

 Paul O’Toole, a professor at the Biosciences Institute in Cork, states: